otrv4/otrv4/otrv4.md

 ```
 Bob                            Prekey Server                           Alice
 ----------------------------------------------------------------------
-Publish a User Profile, a
+Publish a Client Profile, a
 Prekey Profile and a set of
 prekey messages                ----->
 								....